jasalt/bvv/README.md

 Windows is not supported for now.

 # Docs

+Functioning VVV setup (v3.15.1 or later) is expected, including VirtualBox (v7.1.6 or later) and Vagrant.
+Might work with other provider options also but not tested.

 With configuration set in VVV `config.yml` and box provisioned, normal workflow for using the tool in plugin or theme development: